 This mixture of different spices is a staple in all of our kitchens in the Levant region.
 It's commonly used in Lebanese cooking, like in baked kibbeh, fasolia, chicken shish tawook, Lebanese chicken and rice, and kafta kabobs.

 Aromatic, unique, and flavorful, a teaspoon of it is often enough to add a touch of magic to a wide array of traditional Lebanese dishes.

 If you like making your own homemade spice blends, check out this homemade taco seasoning that's great for ground beef tacos or taco salad.

 What I Love About This Recipe

-This Lebanese spice blend is made up of the following ground spices:
+Make this Lebanese spice blend with the following spices:

 - Black and white pepper: Adds a touch of heat to the blend and elevates its flavor.

 - Allspice: Balances everything out and is the base of the Lebanese seven spice blend.

 - Ground cloves: Creates an incredible aroma and depth of flavor.

 - Cumin: A little goes a long way here, but this is an essential part of the blend.